-Feynman and AI: a request
+Feynman and AI: just the beginning

 My, how the world has changed since I last posted a note here!